 - dry distillation – the process is the same, but the plant is heated directly (without the use of water).
 It is appropriate for the extraction of amber and different wood notes, adding to them the specific “burnt” effect.

 - fractionation – this is a method in which different components of the raw material may be selected through distillation.
 Thus the perfumer can control the process, to a certain extent, selecting the characteristics of the result.
-Despite its higher price, this method is widely used among perfumers, because unpleasant (or undesired) notes can me eliminated with its help, creating a unique perfume note.
+Despite its higher price, this method is widely used among perfumers, because unpleasant (or undesired) notes can be eliminated with its help, creating a unique perfume note.

-Maceration is among the most often used methods for scents extraction for the perfumery’s purposes.
-It is used for the extraction of perfume ingredients from many plants as well as all notes from animal origin.
+Maceration is among the most often used methods for scents extraction for perfumery purposes.
+It is used for the extraction of perfume ingredients from many plants as well as all notes of animal origin.
 It is a technique in which the raw material is diluted in a solvent that extracts the scented components.
 Today different solvents are used (like ethanol, for instance).
 The solvent extracts the scent from the plant and then it’s evaporated through heating.
 After that the perfume note is separated with the help of alcohol.

 Enfleurage is among the oldest techniques for perfume production.
 It is a process that involves animal (saturated) fat.
 The method is used for the extraction of fragrance from delicate raw materials like orange blossoms, jasmine, and tuberose.
-Despite the fact that it is extremely sparing for the raw material, it is rarely used today as it is not economically effective when it comes to the time needed for is successful execution and the quality of the final product.
+Despite the fact that it is extremely sparing for the raw material, it is rarely used today as it is not economically effective when it comes to the time needed for its successful execution and the quality of the final product.